 The best part is, you are behind the wheel, so you get to decide where to go and when to leave.
 There are no tour guides to rush you past incredible places in a hurry to get to the next site.
 You are free to spend as much time as you like at each spot.

 During booking, you can add on some exciting adventures to spice up your holiday.
-You can snorkel between two continents in Þingvellir National Park, sail amongst icebergs at Jökulsárlón glacier lagoon, venture inside a volcano, and ride an Icelandic horse through the scenic countryside, all at a discounted price if you book them alongside this self-drive.
+You can snorkel between two continents in Þingvellir National Park, sail amongst icebergs at Jökulsárlón glacier lagoon, venture inside a volcano, and ride an Icelandic horse through the scenic countryside.

 So don’t hesitate any longer.
 Travel the country in a wallet-friendly way and create your perfect holiday on this 10-day self-drive tour.
 Check availability by choosing a date.